Cubs vs. Red Sox Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will hand the ball to Marcus Stroman (9-6) for his 20th start of the season.
+- The Cubs will send Justin Steele (9-2) to the mound for his 17th start this season.

-- In 19 starts this season, he's earned a quality start in 14 of them.

-- Stroman will look to finish five or more innings for the third start in a row.
+- Steele has pitched five or more innings in four straight games and will look to extend that streak.

-- He has six appearances with no earned runs allowed in 19 chances this season.
+- He has five appearances this season with zero earned runs allowed out of his 16 chances this season.

 |Opponent